VirusTotal/vt-graph-api/docs/sources/quickstart.rst

   >>> vt_graph_api.VTGraph.load_graph("<graphid>", "<apikey>")

-We can retrieve graphs that we are viewer or editor.
+We can retrieve graphs that we are viewer, editor or owner.

 .. warning::